-This letter transmits to the Advisory Board the MWRA's Capital Improvement Program (CIP) for Fiscal Year 2012 as approved by the MWRA's Board of Directors on June 29, 2011.
+This letter transmits to the Advisory Board the MWRA's Proposed Capital Improvement Program (CIP) for Fiscal Year 2013.
+The MWRA's Board of Directors approved the transmittal of the Proposed CIP at its December 14, 2011 meeting.

-The FY12 CIP represents an update to the FY11 CIP and includes staff's latest spending estimates and revised project schedules.
+The FY13 Proposed CIP represents an update to the FY12 CIP approved by the Board in June 2011 and includes the latest projected spending estimates and project schedules.